alexeilebedev/openacr/README.md

     +-------+----------+
     2 rows in set (0.00 sec)

-By now that we have a database instance and some data in it, we can do all the things one does with the database -- connect to it, submit various queries, and serve up the results.
-Not only is it extremely useful (which is why everybody does it), but the table-based approach is universal.
-The [Zermelo-Fraenkel Set Theory](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory), first proposed in 1908, essentially says that all of constructible mathematical facts can be represented by N sets, either simple ones, or constructed from other sets (i.e. by taking a cross-product of some other 2 sets).
+Now that we have a database instance and some data in it, we can do all the things one does with the database -- connect to it, submit various queries, and serve up the results.
+Not only is it extremely useful (which is why everybody does it), but the table-based approach is universal, which means that if you keep adding tables like shown above, you won't hit any fundamental limit and will be able to support a project of any size.

-At the same time, when presenting his 4 schemas with anomalies, Codd is basically describing what we, programmers, know as data structure.
-He is pointing out a fatal flaw that lies in the idea of subordination of one set to another: by introducing an access path dependence into your data model, you lose the ability to represent conditions that lie outside of your narrowed world view.
-It is hard to overestimate the importance of this idea.

-If even a simple projects-and-parts example has 5 possible schemas that can represent it, out of which 4 have anomalies (design bugs with provably bad consequences), then what can be said about a larger software project?
-Any software project is a veritable rat's nest of references, just a large database.
-How many design bugs does a software project have that can be shown to exist from code organization alone, before we even run it?
-We are forced into the idea of converting our software to relational form, fixing anomalies at that level, and then re-creating source code from that representation.
-But can it be done?

-OpenACR says that yes, not only can it be done, but you get an insanely extensible, compact system with almost magical properties.
-Below I show how it gets started, from scarch.

-### Creating Some Tuples
+If you're curious about the universality claim, the [Zermelo-Fraenkel Set Theory](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory), first proposed in 1908, essentially says that all of constructible mathematical facts can be represented by N sets, either simple ones, or constructed from other sets (i.e. by taking a cross-product of some other 2 sets).

+### Same Thing In Text

-The first thing we want is a way to move database records down to the level of text lines, so we can work with them outside of MariaDB or any other database.
-Perl and sed and grep are great tools, and so is git.
+The first thing we want is a way to move database records down to the level of text lines, so we can work with them outside of MariaDB or any other database. `Perl` and `sed` and `grep` are great tools, and so is `git`.
 We want to keep records in plain text files, version them, and treat them like source code.
 We'll need a tool that manipulates these text records and does various useful things with them.

-We introduce the idea of a super-simple tuple, or ssim tuple, that consists of a type tag, and key-value pairs on a single line.
+We introduce the idea of a super-simple tuple, or ssim tuple, that consists of a type tag followed by some key-value pairs on a single line.

     test.project  project:project1